Auschwitz from Warsaw

 This is a once in a lifetime trip.
 Do it as you wish!!

 Arbeit macht frei - "Work sets you free".
 The expression comes from the title of a novel written by the German philologist Lorenz Diefenbach.

 The Novel story is about gamblers and fraudsters which find the path to virtue through labor.

-In Nazi case, there was mostly innocent people.
-Read More in Wikipedia about the famous quote that is in the entrance of Auschwitz I.
+In the Nazi case, there were mostly innocent people.
+Read More in Wikipedia about the famous quote that is at the entrance of Auschwitz I.

 The quote was used also in other Nazi camps.